COURSE REVIEW

 Just a course where the pine trees are towering, the up-and-downs plentiful and the houses nil.
 That's right, Coyote Moon is a golf course built in the 21st century without an on-site real-estate component.
 A round takes you weaving through the woods, with no chance of stumbling across someone's garden gnome.

-It produces a course with a completely different feel, one where scenery becomes more than a standard, rote word in golf course brochure.
-Staring across a chasm of trees and rocks, down at a green that looks to be no short elevator ride from the tee on No. 13, you cannot help but think that Coyote Moon’s been cut out of a mountain.
+The result is a course with a very different feel, where the word "scenery" is more than brochure boilerplate.
+Staring off the tee at No. 13 across a chasm of trees and rocks at a green that looks to be no short elevator ride down, you can't help but think Coyote Moon's been cut out of a mountain.

-Coyote Moon has a back nine that tests your nerve in the wilderness.
-No Boy Scout survival skills merit badge is going to prepare you for it either.
-There’s an annoying 601-yard par 5 (No. 15) that climbs uphill and gives even longer hitters no chance to make the green in two and ordinary ones hardly anything to shoot at period.
-There’s a long water clear par 3 (No. 16) and a inventive par 4 that just dares and double dares you to cut the corner on the lake (No. 17).
+Coyote Moon's whole back nine is a nerve-testing wilderness for which on Boy Scout merit badge is going to prepare you.
+There's an annoying 601-yard, par 5 15th that climbs uphill and gives even the longest hitters with no chance to make the green in two and ordinary ones with hardly anything to shoot at period.
+There's a long water clear on the par-3 16th, and an inventive par-4 17th that dares and double-dares you to cut the corner on the lake.

 So much for getting bored in the woods.